Topographic map

 Etorofu Island.
 The en echelon arrangement of the uplift areas is

-attributed to the oblique subduction of the Pacific Plate along the
+attributed to the oblique subduction of the Pacific Plate at the Kuril

-Kuril Trench.
-The Konsen Plateau, the Kushiro Plain, and the Tokachi
+Trench.
+The Konsen Plateau, the Kushiro Plain, and the Tokachi Plain

-Plain spread in the Kuril outer arc on the south of the volcanic area.
+spread in the Kuril outer arc, on the south of the volcanic area.

-The volcanoes provided massive volcanic products and clastic material
+Massive volcanic products and clastic material produced by erosion

-produced by erosion of the volcanoes to the Konsen Plateau and the
+transferred from the volcanoes onto the Konsen Plateau and the Kushiro

-Kushiro Plain to form plateaus and hills.
-This sediment covers
+Plain to form plateaus and hills.
+This sediment covers Cretaceous and

-Cretaceous and Paleogene rocks.
-The Shiranuka Hills situated between the
+Paleogene rocks.
+The Shiranuka Hills situated between the Kushiro Plain

-Kushiro Plain and the Tokachi Plain are a low relief uplift area.
+and the Tokachi Plain are a low relief uplift area.
+Mountains in the

-Mountains in the central part of the Shiranuka Hills comprise Cretaceous
+central part of the Shiranuka Hills comprise Cretaceous and Paleogene

-and Paleogene rocks, and they are surrounded by hills consisting of
+rocks, and they are surrounded by hills consisting of Neogene and

-The Kitami Mountains are placed in the Kuril inner arc to the east of the Teshio Mountains.
+The Kitami Mountains are placed in the Kuril inner arc, to the east of the Teshio Mountains.
 This mountain range is the stablest area in Japan, in which active faulting and earthquakes rarely occur.
 The Kitami Mountains consist mainly of Cretaceous-Paleogene basement rocks and volcanic rocks that erupted in the Miocene or later and covered the basement.
 The volcanic rocks formed lava plateaus.
-The pre-Neogene rocks in the Hidaka Supergroup consist of turbidite sandstone and mudstone, and mélange including chert, limestone and greenstone.
+The Cretaceous-Paleogene rocks in the Hidaka Supergroup consist of turbidite sandstone and mudstone, and mélange including chert, limestone and greenstone (accretionary complex).

 The Kussharo volcano in the eastern region is accompanied with the largest caldera (26 × 20 km) in Japan.

-The Teshio Mountains and the Yubari Mountains are located north-south in the central region.
-The Teshio Mountains consist of Cretaceous-Tertiary folded formations affecting the morphology.
-The Yubari Mountains have Jurassic-Cretaceous formations (Sorachi Group consisting of greenstone [including basaltic pillow lava, hyaloclastite, and diabase], chert, micrite limestone, and sandstone with felsic tuff) and serpentinite in and around the main ridge.
-Cretaceous forearc sediments (Yezo Supergroup) are distributed around the formations and Paleogene formations with interbedded coal seams are found on the west of the Cretaceous sediments.
+The Teshio Mountains and the Yubari Mountains are located in the central region, both of which have north-south main ridges.
+A depression zone is placed between the Teshio-Yubari Mountains and the Kitami-Yubari Mountains.
+The Teshio Mountains consist of Cretaceous-Tertiary rocks, produced by folding with faults.
+The Yubari Mountains have Jurassic-Cretaceous rocks (Sorachi Group consisting of greenstone [including basaltic pillow lava, hyaloclastite, and diabase], chert, micrite limestone, and sandstone with felsic tuff) and serpentinite in and around the main ridge.
+Cretaceous forearc sediments (Yezo Supergroup) are distributed around the Jurassic-Cretaceous rocks and Paleogene sediments with interbedded coal seams are found on the west of the Cretaceous sediments.
 These mountains were upheaved by the collision of the two island arcs.

 The Hidaka Mountains in the western margin of the Kuril outer arc are